Undume/Gyroscope-Cocos2d-x/README.md

 Crossplatform implementation of gyroscope.

+Added in classes folder:
+-Gyroscope.h
+-Gyroscope-IOS.mm
+-Gyroscope-Android.cpp

-Added Gyroscope.h, Gyroscope-IOS.mm, Gyroscope-Android.cpp in classes folder and in the src folder of the android studio project, gyroscope.java.
+And Added in the src folder from the android studio porject:
+-gyroscope.java.